armel/IC705MultiMeter/README.md

 ```
 #define BOARD CORE2
 ```
+#### IC Transceiver Model

+Line 8, choose your IC Transceiver model : 705, 7300 or 9700.

+> I don't own the 9700, so I haven't tested it.

-#### Bluetooth Address of your IC705
+#### CI-V Address of your Transceiver

-Line 8, change the address of your IC705 if necessary.
+Line 11, change the CI-V address of your Transceiver if necessary.
 I have indicated the default value.
 Refer to the documentation, if needed.

 #### Wifi Configuration

-Line 11 and 12, indicate your SSID and your Wifi password.
-You can view your IC705MultiMeter from a simple browser.
+Line 14 and 15, indicate your SSID and your Wifi password.
+If you're a using an IC7300 or IC9700, __it's necessary__ !

+In complement, you can view your IC705MultiMeter from a simple browser.
 It is even possible to control it by this way, as the buttons are clickable.
 In order to display your IC705MultiMeter in your browser, just go to `http://ip_address_of_your_ic705multimeter/`.
 As a reminder, the IP address that your IC705MultiMeter retrieves is displayed on the screen.

 > Beware: it's slow!
 And there is no automatic refresh.
 You have to click on the background of the screen image to make a new capture.
 And otherwise, as said, the buttons are functional.

+#### URL Proxy

+Line 18, indicate the URL (and port) of the Proxy.
+If you're a using an IC7300 or IC9700, __it's necessary__ !

 #### TFT image retention

 To avoid TFT image retention (also called _Burn In_), there is a kind of screen saver.
 If there is no action on the buttons or PTT, after a delay of 60 minutes, the screen will show the Icom logo.

-You can change the delay, line 14.
+You can change the delay, line 21.

 If the screen saver is active and you press a button or the PTT to transmit, the IC705MultiMeter screen will come back.